Mathématique: Chapter 59

 “Yeah.
 I mean, you and Jackson nearly killed yourselves.
 Actually, scratch that.
 Jackson nearly killed both of you.
 Himself with work, and you with—y’know.
 His hands.
 By request.
 All with the idea of getting them back.
 And the whole time?
 Both of them?
 Both of them are, like, doing a memory-free stint in the service industry?”
 Mitchell shook his head.

-Young shifted his weight, trying help the strained muscles in his back.
-“Oh yeah,” he said dryly.
+Young shifted his weight to help the strained muscles in his back.
+“Oh yeah,” he said.
 “Sure seems like Vala had a great time.”

-“Take it easy,” Mitchell said, eyeing him.
-“Just trying to lever up some of the stress in the air before it crushes us to death.”
+“Take it easy.”
+Mitchell glanced at him.
+“Just tryin’ to lever up some of the stress in the air before it crushes us to death.”

 Mitchell had a point.
-With every hour that passed, the tension in Young’s body seemed to ratchet higher.
-Presuming Rush really was in Boston, his position was intolerably vulnerable.
+With every hour that passed, the tension in Young’s body ratcheted higher.
+Presuming Rush really was in Boston, his position was way too vulnerable.
 No memories.
 No resources.
-Devices strapped to his temple keeping his cognition intact but also broadcasting a trackable signal.
+Devices strapped to his temples, keeping his cognition intact while broadcasting a trackable signal.
 It was a damned miracle the LA hadn’t found him already.
 That kind of luck wasn’t gonna hold.

-“You don’t seem as relieved about finding him as I pictured you being,” Mitchell said quietly.
+“You don’t seem as relieved about finding him as I pictured,” Mitchell offered.

 “I’ll be relieved when he’s back in my kitchen, lighting pans on fire in pursuit of increasing culinary perfection, and not before,” Young shot back.